radicle-dev/radicle-contracts/docs/how_pool_works.md

 # The receiver

-There no setup steps for one to become a receiver.
+There are no setup steps for one to become a receiver.
 Any address can receive donations at any time, from any sender.
 The only function of this role is collection of funds sent by others.